edumserrano/playwright-adventures/demos/docker/README.md

 ![VSCode test task example](/docs/assets/vscode-test.gif)

-### Example running the tests using the Visual Studio task and setting `useDockerHostWebServer` to `yes`
+### Example running the tests using the Visual Studio task and setting `useHostWebServer` to `yes`

-When you run the `run tests` task and choose `yes` to the `Do you want to use localhost's ng serve?` prompt, notice that the docker container won't have to install packages nor build and run the app.
+When you run the `run tests` task and choose `yes` to the `Do you want to use the host's web server?` prompt, notice that the docker container won't have to install packages nor build and run the app.
 It immediatly starts to run the tests against the version of the app that is running on the host.

 You have to run the app locally outside of docker before you choose this option.